Simple and accurate approximations to the Riemann zeta function

-which serves as an approximation to $\eta(\d x)$.
-Approximating $\eta(\d x)$ by $\eta_p(\d x)$ provides an approximation for the corresponding integrals

-A classical way for determining the coefficients $\omega_{p,j}$ and $x_{p,j}$ is to require that \eqref{eqn:quadrature_condition} holds exactly for a chosen set of functions $f_k(x)$.
-For example, the Gaussian quadrature method requires \eqref{eqn:Gaussian_quadrature} to be exact for all polynomials of degree $\le 4p+1$.
+A classical way to determine the coefficients $\omega_{p,j}$ and $x_{p,j}$ is to require that \eqref{eqn:quadrature_condition} holds exactly for a chosen set of functions $f_k(x)$.
+For example, the Gaussian quadrature method requires \eqref{eqn:quadrature_condition} to be exact for all polynomials of degree $\le 4p+1$.
 In fact, this was the first approach we explored, and while it produces decent results, the method we introduce next provides better accuracy and is somewhat easier to implement.